christian-posta/christian-posta.github.io/_posts/2019-02-07-navigating-the-complex-waters-of-exposing-a-microservices-gateway-in-aws-eks.markdown

 ![](/images/aws-eks/ingress.png)

-When we want to do things like canary releases, API aggegation, function routing and content transformation, we need to do that within the Kubernetes cluster.
+When we want to do things like canary releases, API aggregation, function routing and content transformation, we need to do that within the Kubernetes cluster.
 Gloo solves for that.
 So do you really need API Gateway -> NLB -> API Gateway?
 In this case, you could just promote your network load balancer to a public subnet, let Gloo handle all of the API Gateway routing, traffic shaping, rate limiting, and not lose any of the functionality of the AWS API Gateway (Lambda routing, AuthZ/N, Websockets, etc).

 ![](/images/aws-eks/gloo-routing.png)